MediaBrowser/plugin.video.emby/README.md

 Have a look at [some screenshots](https://github.com/croneter/PlexKodiConnect/wiki/Some-PKC-Screenshots) to see what's possible.

-### Call for Translations
+### Help Translate!

-Please help translate PlexKodiConnect into your language: [visit crowdin.com](https://crowdin.com/project/plexkodiconnect/invite)
+Please help translate PlexKodiConnect into your language: [crowdin.com](https://crowdin.com/project/plexkodiconnect/invite)

 ### Content